wi7a1ian/csharp-cpu-lab/README.md

 - Complex inter-CPU messaging guarantees correct state transitions

 #### Invalidation scenario
-1. Data frm the same memory location is in two separate L1 caches from two separate cores.
+1. Data from the same memory location is in two separate L1 caches from two separate cores.
 1. Both are marked as shared.
 1. One core wants to modify the value so it marks it as *exclusive*, which leads to losing the value by the other core (aka *invalidation*).
 1. Value gets modified and goes to the main memory.
 1. The other core has to fetch the value from the memory location once again.

+#### Hyperthreading
+Usually L1 & L2 caches are private and are usually not shared among other cores.
+This is to reduces the chance of cache contention.
+Enabling hyperthreads will turn on *shared mode*, where the L1 data cache is competitively shared between logical processors, which in turns cause cache contention.
+Projects that strongly base on proper L1 cache utilization should turn this feature off.

 #### Benchmark
 ```